sunrock/202203-product-app-backend/README.md

 3, Run `npm i` to install node modules

-4, Run `npm run dev` for a dev server
+4, Run `npm run dev` for a dev server, server is hosted on `http://localhost:3000/`

 5, Run `npm run jest` to execute the unit tests via Jest.